 There’s still one tried and true option if you’re not interested in all that (or can’t afford the fancier programs): Microsoft Word.

-The Benefits of Word
+The Benefits of Microsoft Word for Book Writing

 You most likely already have it.
 And so does everybody else.
 Word is the standard, accepted across platforms, and is easy to access for non-writers (your beta readers).
 It’s been around forever, so most people know how to use it.

-There are templates.
+There are book formatting templates.
 A ton of them.
 They have them for short story format and for manuscript format.
 Personally, I don’t use those templates, but they’re a nice baseline for beginners, or even old hats that just want to hurry up and write without setting up their document first.

 It’s simple and uncluttered.
-There are a ton of apps and programs out there that will allow you to keep your plot notes close at hand, to rearrange your chapters with the click of a button, and to keep detailed character profiles right in the program.
+There are a ton of apps and programs out there that will allow you to keep your plot structure notes close at hand, to rearrange your chapters with the click of a button, and to keep detailed character profiles right in the program.
 That’s all a little too much for me.
 I prefer handwritten notes and nothing else blocking my screen while I’m typing and Word gives me that.

 It is worth noting that if all that sounds appealing to you, you can do those things in Word as well, it just won’t be as fancy as other programs.